flutter/website/src/docs/get-started/install/_android-setup.md

     and Android SDK Build-Tools, which are required by Flutter when developing for Android.
  1. Run `flutter doctor` to confirm that Flutter has located your installation of Android Studio.
-If it cannot locate it, run `flutter config --android-studio-dir`.
+If Flutter cannot locate it, run `flutter config --android-studio-dir <directory>` to set the directory that Android Studio is installed to.

 ### Set up your Android device